 and REO Speedwagon with the last date being played at the legendary Hammersmith

-track The SWALK was Simon Bates’ record of the week for 2 consecutive
+Their single, The SWALK was Simon Bates’ record of the week for 2 consecutive

 weeks on Radio One.
 However, the ill-fated album was deleted shortly after

 release in America due to record company changes.
-However, the far superior original
+The far superior original

 recordings are now released on Angel Air.
 Around the same time Robin was

-headhunted by Duran Duran, who were at the time at their peak, an
+allegedly headhunted by Duran Duran, who were at the time at their peak, an

 followed, initially at Robin’s studio then at Ridge Farm where Robin was lucky